Josh-T1/MathNote/README.md

+# Project Description

+## TODO
+- Re organize cli interface.
+We currently have `main_gui.py` and `main_cli.py`.
+  Would probably make much more sense to merge `main_gui.py` into `main_cli.py`.
+  In addition much of the functionality of `main_cli.py` was poorly thought out and as a result needs some serious re working.
+- Write tests...
+This entire package is untested for the most part.
+- Delete `shortcuts` package...
+This was a poor attempt at implementing shortcuts for Inkscape.
+Realized it is much easier to create a minimalistic vector graphics editor and use that for in class drawing.

-# Course Package
+## Course Package
-The course package provides an interface for quickly creating, compiling, adding images, and doing basic parsing latex files.
+The course package provides an interface for quickly creating, compiling, adding images, and doing basic parsing of latex files.
 This functionality is accessed through the CLI;
 running the `MathNote/course_cli.py` file *** change this *.

-# Gui Package
+## Gui Package
-Responsible for creating and displaying flashcards containing material from course lecture .tex files.
-In order for this to you must implement formatting of lecture files.
+Responsible for creating and displaying flashcards containing material from course lecture .Tex files.
+In order to use this to package you must implement specific formatting of lecture files.
 Flashcards can be created with the following 'sections': definitions, theorems, and derivations.
 All sections must have the form
 ```